 Intergovernmental revenues are received from other governmental entities and normally have profound impacts on the County's budget.
 Local governments with budgets largely supported by intergovernmental revenues are vulnerable to revenue reductions over which they have no control and are left with the dilemma of cutting programs or funding them from general fund revenues.
 An overdependence on intergovernmental revenues can also have an adverse impact on financial condition due to restrictions or stipulations that the other governmental entity attaches to the revenue.
-The primary concern in analyzing intergovernmental revenues is to identify

-Increasing amount of intergovernmental revenues as a % of general fund operating revenues and monitor the County's vulnerability to reductions of such revenues, and to determine whether the County is controlling its use of the revenues or whether these revenues are controlling the County.
+The primary concern in analyzing intergovernmental revenues is to identify and monitor the County's vulnerability to reductions of such revenues, and to determine whether the County is controlling its use of the revenues or whether these revenues are controlling the County.